Kami/raspberry-pi-ham-radio/radio_bridge/README.md

 That's also the reason why only non-destructive functionality is exposed via admin commands.

+## Note on Power Consumption

+The software was primarily tested on Raspberry Pi 4 model b.
+To measure power consumption, I used of the shelf power meter.

+Power consumption in idle modle (without this software running) was ``2.5 W`` and power consumption with this software running in the idle "DTMF decoding" loop was between ``3.0`` - ``3.5`` W.

+Currently the most CPU intensive part is DTMF decoding algorithm which pretty much runs all the time during the life time of this program (this is needed to be able to detect and decode any transmitted DTMF sequences).

+In the future, there is a plan to implement a low power / sleep mode.
+In that mode, user will be able to either completely turn DTMF decoding off or enable special "sleep mode" where the software will only for DTMF codes on a specific interval (e.g. every 10 past the whole hour or every 10 minutes for 1 minute) and if any DTMF code will be detected during that time interval, software will go fully running / awake mode for a specific duration (configurable via config).

+Primary situation where low power / sleep mode comes handy is when deploying this software on a RPi which is powered by external battery (e.g. power bank) and connected to battery powered hand held radio.

+Such deployment may come handy in various emergency situations.

+Based on initial testing, estimated RPi power consumption in in lower power / sleep mode will be around ``2.5`` - ``3.0`` W.

+As an alternative, you should also be able to run this software on RPi which has lower power consumption out of the box, but this hasn't been tested yet.

 ## Note on VOX Transmission Mode

 When using VOX mode and VOX functionality of your radio it's important you set audio out levels on